sanketpath/sanketpath/README.md

 I'm Sanket (he/him).

-I'm a DesignOps lead at [Postman](https://www.postman.com/).
+I'm a Design Manager at [Postman](https://www.postman.com/).
 When I'm not working, I like to spend time meeting new people or learning to code or tinkering with new apps and tools.

 #### Writing